GeorgeAnagnostopoulos/flutter-strapi-i18n-static-site/README.md

 Flutter is the framework of choice when you need multiplatform development as with one codebase you can target Windows, Linux, Android and IOS.
 I use the version 3.27.2 of Flutter along with the Riverpod Generator and Easy Localization packages.
 You can use VS Code, Android Studio or the command line to set up a new Flutter project.
-You need the following the followind Flutter packages
+You need the following Flutter packages

 - riverpod
 - easy_localization